HomeResidents City Clerk Municipal Elections

 • If elected, they must continue to live within Johns Creek during their period of service

-• Be registered and qualified to vote in Johns Creek Municipal Elections.
+• Be registered and qualified to vote in Johns Creek Municipal Elections

 In addition, the person must file their candidacy affidavit as prescribed by the Georgia Election Code along with complying with the Georgia Government Transparency and Campaign Finance Commission.